Shohail-Ismail/ALevel-Grades-Combo-Visualiser/README.md

 ## Core features

-- **Interactive grade distribution visualisation**
-  - Users can select a subject and view a dynamic bar chart of grade distributions using traditional UK grade bands (A*, A and above, etc.).
+- Interactive grade distribution visualisation: users can select a subject and view a dynamic bar chart of grade distributions.
-  - Built with Plotly for interactive tooltips and accessibility.

-- **Explore subject pairings and performance (all grades)**
-  - Users select a subject to view precomputed pairings showing:
-    - Number of students taking both subjects
-    - Difference in average PPE scores between students who did and didn’t take the second subject
-  - Performance differences are presented in neutral, non-inferential terms (e.g. `+5.1 PTS`)
-  - Clicking a row opens a ShinyAlert popup with full details

-- **Filter subject pairings by grade band**
-  - Enables viewing of subject pairings restricted to a selected grade level (e.g. “B and above”)
+- Explore individual, 2-subject and 3-subject pairings between all 137 A-Level subjects, and performance differences for all of them across all grade bands.
-  - **Performance comparisons are hidden in this view to avoid misinterpretation**
-  - A clear in-app explanation is displayed to reinforce this
+- Filter by grade band to see what combinations the high-achievers got (though performance comparisons are hidden in this view and a clear in-app explanation is displayed to reinforce it)

-- **Designed for non-techincal users**
-  - No policy knowledge is required
-  - Neutral UI language (e.g. avoids “correlation”, “impact”, “increase”)
-  - Clean layout using `fluidPage()` and `tabsetPanel()` with scrollable, readable tables
-  - Dark mode available for accessibility and usability purposes
+- Designed for non-technical users, including students, parents, academic institutions, and policymakers.

 ### App preview